Why I work at HCM

 Stark racial disparities in educational outcomes stem from complex societal and educational challenges, including poverty, institutionalized racism, and inflexible educational structures.
 And yet they can, and must, be successfully tackled.
 I am thrilled to be working with a passionate team of experts who wake up every day ready to take on incremental and systems changes to improve opportunities for our students, families, and communities.

-With over 30 years of experience in higher education and state policy, Rachelle is skilled in analyzing evidence for decision-making, building coalitions of support, implementing programs, fostering collaboration, and building a culture that embodies values of trust, inclusion, and a joyful workplace.
+With more than 30 years of experience in higher education and state policy, Rachelle is skilled in analyzing evidence for decision-making, building coalitions of support, implementing programs, fostering collaboration, and building a culture that embodies values of trust, inclusion, and a joyful workplace.
+Before joining the firm, Rachelle served HCM as a part-time consultant, supporting Cal Grant reform, evaluating Louisiana’s GO Grant, and reviewing roles of transfer partners in Texas.
+Now as part of HCM’s postsecondary team, Rachelle serves as the director of pathways and economic mobility.

 Prior to joining HCM, Rachelle spent 15 years with the higher education agency in Washington State in roles spanning from state financial aid director to interim executive director.
 She led the development of an affordability framework to improve understanding of and advocate for affordability, created a statewide adult learner recruitment and support initiative, and launched the state’s first early commitment entitlement program, the College Bound Scholarship.